API and webhooks

 UtilityManagement Event Router

-A centralized tool for hosted clients to process webhooks and route messages to the appropriate process.
+A centralized tool to process webhooks and route messages to the appropriate process.

 Webinar